bbc/tams/README.md

 Flows exist on an infinite timeline (the "Flow timeline"), and the position of content on this timeline is defined by the `timerange` attribute in each Flow Segment of that Flow.
 A timerange is represented in JSON and text using the [TimeRange string pattern](https://bbc.github.io/tams/5.1/index.html#/schemas/timerange).
-Separately the media objects have a timeline (the "media timeline") defined by, or implied by, the container format itself: the timestamps recorded inside the media object for each grain in the natural format for that container.
+Separately the Media Objects have a timeline (the "media timeline") defined by, or implied by, the container format itself: the timestamps recorded inside the Media Object for each grain in the natural format for that container.
 For example in MPEG-TS that would be the presentation timestamp (PTS), or for a container without timing it may be derived from a frame count and rate.
 The Flow Segment attributes describe how to map the media timeline onto the Flow timeline.
 For Flows using codecs with temporal re-ordering, both of these timelines represent the presentation timeline of the media.